Climate Change: Targets

 Category 1

-Confirming with MC’s Policy for Sustainable Supply Chain Management Requesting that suppliers endeavor to protect the environment, including through GHG reduction, and confirming compliance with MC’s Policy for Sustainability Supply Chain Management in an annual survey of suppliers subject to MC’s Sustainable Supply Chain Survey
+Conforming with MC’s Policy for Sustainable Supply Chain Management Requesting suppliers to protect the environment, including through GHG reduction, and confirming compliance with MC’s Policy for Sustainability Supply Chain Management through an annual survey of suppliers subject to MC’s Sustainable Supply Chain Survey

-Procurement of low-emission materials for urban development Adoption of materials such as CO2-absorbing concrete and low-carbon asphalt paving materials for the urban development business
+Procurement of low-emission materials for urban development Adopting materials such as CO2-absorbing concrete and low-carbon asphalt paving for the urban development business

-Collaboration with supplying farmers Planting trees at farms in the supply chain of our food ingredient import operations
+Collaboration with supplier farms Planting trees at farms within the supply chain of our food ingredient import operations

 Category 4